 Three words with identical sound and very different meanings.
 By choosing the wrong word for your context your reader is quite likely to stumble in their reading and maybe even close the book.
 Do not let that happen, do all in your power to ensure your millions of readers a smooth ride to the end.

-Thanks for stopping by, we hope you enjoyed this issue of Homonyms Hurt Your Writing on Words For Thought.
-Follow us on twitter: @wordrefiner for more alerts about hazardous homonyms #HomonymsHurtYourWriting.
+Thanks for stopping by, I hope you enjoyed this issue of Homophones Hurt Your Writing on Words For Thought.
+Follow me on twitter: @wordrefiner for more alerts about hazardous homophones search #HomophonesHurtYourWriting.

 Don’t forget the free offer for writers under the “Learn More” tab on our website.